nirodg/hyper-api-demo/README.md

 # demo-hyperapi

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, the Supersonic Subatomic Java Framework. and our custom extension HyperApi

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.